Leni-Nikitaa/Design-and-Analysis-of-Algorithms/DivideAndConquer/README.md

 3. Recursively sort the two sub-arrays.

 In the implementation provided in this program, the pivot element is chosen as the first element of the array.

+## Strassen Matrix Multiplication

+An implementation of Strassen's algorithm for matrix multiplication.

+### Introduction

+Strassen's algorithm is an efficient algorithm for matrix multiplication.
+It uses a divide-and-conquer approach to reduce the number of multiplications required to compute the product of two matrices.
+The algorithm was developed by Volker Strassen in 1969.

+### Usage

+You can use the code as a reference for implementing Strassen's algorithm for matrix multiplication in your own projects.
+To use the implementation provided in this, you can modify the input matrices in the `main` function and compile and run the program.
+The resulting matrix product will be printed to the console.